Black Pepper During Pregnancy – Health Benefits and Side Effects

-Is It Safe to Eat Black Pepper in Pregnancy?
+Is It Safe to Eat Black Pepper During Pregnancy?

-Yes, black pepper is very much safe for consumption during pregnancy.
+Yes, black pepper is likely safe for consumption during pregnancy, but it should be consumed in moderation.
 Like any other food, it is harmless when consumed in moderation.
-It can be used alone or in combination with cumin powder as a spice seasoning for salads, fruits and vegetables.
-Excess consumption of pepper, however, can lead to acidity and burning sensation in the stomach.
+It can be used alone or in combination with cumin powder for seasoning salads, fruits and vegetables.
+Excess consumption of pepper, however, can lead to acidity, abortion, indigestion, and burning sensation.

 Nutritional Facts of Black Pepper